rasmusthorsson/CLUE/README.md

 ### Clustering Stage

 The clustering is split into rounds, each round selects whether to cluster on the raw data or the base features generated in the previous stage.
 Each round also has two selections associated with it, feature selection and cluster selection (see below).
-After each round, a series of plots are generated to aid the user in identifying interesting clusters to examine further.
+Plots are generated after each round to aid the user in identifying interesting clusters to examine further, allowing for an interactive exploration of the data.

 #### Feature Selection